M Ravi: Private practice, cost orders, and suspension (2015–2024)

-On 16 December 2020, Ravi was charged with criminal defamation after he published a post on his Facebook page alleging that Law Minister K. Shanmugam "controls" the Chief Justice of Singapore.
+On 16 December 2020, Ravi was charged with criminal defamation after he published a post on his Facebook page alleging that Minister for Law K. Shanmugam "controls" Chief Justice Sundaresh Menon.
 On 3 March 2021, the Attorney-General's Chambers issued a warning to Ravi in lieu of continuing the criminal proceedings, after he deleted the post, apologised, and undertook not to repeat the allegations.

 On 14 May 2021, the Court of Appeal ordered Ravi to pay S$5,000 to the prosecution after they found that he had acted improperly in making an "unmeritorious" bid to reopen the case of convicted drug trafficker Syed Suhail Syed Zin, whom Ravi had represented pro bono.
 The court said that Ravi had brought an application without any real basis, misrepresented certain facts in his affidavit, and made baseless allegations against Syed Suhail's former lawyer without giving him a chance to respond.
-In response, the International Bar Association and International Committee of Jurists later condemned the courts' decision as a "troubling instance where the courts appear to have adopted an overly expansive and impermissible interpretation of what constitutes 'lack of merit'".
-Former Malaysian Member of Parliament N. Surendran criticised the move, calling the cost order an example of "persecution".
+In response, the International Bar Association and International Committee of Jurists condemned the courts' decision as a "troubling instance where the courts appear to have adopted an overly expansive and impermissible interpretation of what constitutes 'lack of merit'".
+Former Malaysian member of parliament N. Surendran criticised the move, calling the cost order an example of "persecution".
 The International Committee of Jurists, Amnesty International, and Civicus have described the Singapore government's actions against Ravi as harassment of human rights lawyers.

+In May 2024, Ravi was disbarred by the Court of Three Judges for making comments about the Singapore government and improper conduct during the proceedings of a trial.

 Since 2019, Ravi has been the founding director of M Ravi Law, a firm with offices across Southeast Asia.